thelazyone/fsd_builder/README.md

 You can find more about the game on https://fsd-wargame.com/.

 ## Live Demo
-Here's a WIP version deployed as of 28/9/2023: https://test.thelazyforger.com/fsd_roster/
+Here's a WIP live demo deployed as of 06/12/2023: https://fsd-wargame.com/roster/

 ## Installation
 To get started, you need the following: